atrinh1996/Groot/README.md

       and failure tests of the test files in testfiles/ of the same name.
 Each tests' stdout/stderr can be diff'd against its reference.

+- codegen.ml: module that generates llvm code from the sast of the (g)ROOT code.
+- llgtypes.ml: module that defines what Llvm types equate to which (g)ROOT type.

 ## Testing
 Test cases were designed to check for successful and failure.
 Testing generally includes checks for: